-I feel connected and very rewarded when I’m working with individuals who have a learning disability ~ Watch Achieve Anything, a video of my “Aha” moment.
+I feel connected and very rewarded when I’m working with individuals who have a learning disability ~ watch Achieve Anything, a video of my “Aha” moment (see below).
 I have worked in education for 30-plus years.
 All my experience has been educating individuals with some form of learning disability, spanning the gamut from children to adults.
 When I am teaching I allow myself to be an educational conduit to help individuals find their own personal solutions to learning more effectively, and in turn they can use their new tools throughout their entire lives.
-I feel rewarded because I know I’m an integral part of the process but also because I have a learning disability; I have autism, to be exact.
+I feel rewarded because I know I’m an integral part of the process but also because I have a learning disability; I live with autism, to be exact.
 Who else but a fellow perceptually impaired individual could understand thoroughly what another individual with a learning disability is going through?
 Throughout my entire life I have found ways to compensate for my learning difficulties and enjoy teaching

 this to others.
 My wife is also an integral part of my life.
 Marlene has helped me to discover my strengths, to believe in myself, to have a greater insight into autism and schizophrenia, and she accepts me unconditionally.
 Our relationship has evolved into a mutually helpful partnership.

 I have consulted for The Special Children’s School in Winston Salem, North Carolina and also numerous schools in Guilford County, North Carolina.
 Previously, I was at the Freehold Borough School System in New Jersey.
 Through out my ten years there, I taught from preschool to 12th grade level.
 Another previous job was with the East Brunswick Adult Education Program for Persons with a Mental Disability.
 It is nationally recognized as one of the premier programs for adults who have a mental disabiiity.
 I was extremely privileged and honored to have been a part of this program.